 IF you want to try some more authentic local food like injera, Zigni and Tibsi were the three most common local dishes I came across.

-injera: A flatbread with a unique, slightly spongy texture.
-Traditionally made out of teff flour.
+Injera: A flatbread with a unique, slightly spongy texture.
+It is traditionally made out of teff flour.
 It is a national dish in both Eritrea, and it´s neighbour Ethiopia.

 Zigni: a spicy stew made with lamb or mutton.